My favorite gear

 Daily drivers

-Handwritten e-ink note-taking for work, study, or other personal projects:
+Handwritten e-ink note-taking for work, study, other personal projects and some sketching:

 with ceramic nib pen